«موجك يا خليج ما يعلى على الأهلي»

 وبهذه النتيجة يحقق الخلود الفوز الخامس ويصل للنقطة الـ15 محتلاً المركز الـ12، فيما تلقى الفتح الخسارة السابعة وتجمد رصيده عند 21 نقطة في المركز التاسع.

-The English striker Ivan Toney led his team Al-Ahli to a thrilling comeback after scoring a hat-trick against Al-Khaleej, ending the match with Al-Ahli winning four goals to one.
-Meanwhile, Al-Khulood achieved a significant victory over Al-Fateh with a score of 5-2, as part of the 17th round of the Saudi Pro League.
+English striker Ivan Toney led his team Al-Ahli to a thrilling comeback after scoring a hat-trick against Al-Khaleej, ending the match with a victory for Al-Ahli by four goals to one.
+Meanwhile, Al-Khulood achieved a significant win over Al-Fateh with a score of 5-2, as part of the 17th round of the Roshan Saudi Professional League.

-At the Al-Inma Stadium in King Abdullah Sports City in Jeddah, despite a poor start for Al-Ahli with the injury of defender Merih Demiral and Al-Khaleej taking the lead through Yorgos Masouras (19'), Al-Ahli made a comeback in the second half, with their striker Ivan Toney scoring three goals (hat-trick) in the minutes (59, 67, and 77).
-Substitute Ryan Hamid added the fourth goal (86'), concluding the match with Al-Ahli winning four goals to one.
+At the Al-Inma Stadium in King Abdullah Sports City in Jeddah, despite a poor start for Al-Ahli with the injury of defender Merih Demiral and Al-Khaleej taking the lead through Yorgos Masouras (19'), Al-Ahli returned to the match in the second half, and their striker Ivan Toney managed to score three goals (hat-trick) in the minutes (59, 67, and 77).
+Substitute Ryan Hamid added the fourth goal (86'), ending the match with a victory for Al-Ahli by four goals to one.

-With this result, Al-Ahli achieves its 11th victory, reaching 37 points and temporarily jumping to second place, while Al-Khaleej suffered its sixth loss, remaining at 24 points in eighth place.
+With this result, Al-Ahli achieves its 11th win, reaching 37 points and temporarily jumping to second place, while Al-Khaleej suffered its sixth loss, remaining at 24 points in eighth place.

-At Al-Fateh Club's stadium, Al-Khulood secured a significant victory over its host Al-Fateh with a score of 5-2.
+At Al-Fateh Club's stadium, Al-Khulood achieved a significant victory over its host Al-Fateh with a score of 5-2.
 The goals for Al-Khulood were scored by Ramiro Enrique - two goals (12' and 81'), Mohammed Suan (19'), Hattan Bahbri (55'), and Abdulrahman Al-Dosari (71').
-The two goals for Al-Fateh were scored by Zaidou Youssef (45+3') and John Buckley - an own goal (57'), while Murad Batna missed a penalty for Al-Fateh.
+Meanwhile, Al-Fateh's two goals were scored by Zaidu Youssef (45+3') and John Buckley - an own goal (57'), and Murad Batna missed a penalty for Al-Fateh.

-With this result, Al-Khulood achieves its fifth victory, reaching 15 points and occupying 12th place, while Al-Fateh suffered its seventh loss, remaining at 21 points in ninth place.
+With this result, Al-Khulood achieves its fifth win, reaching 15 points and occupying 12th place, while Al-Fateh suffered its seventh loss, remaining at 21 points in ninth place.